The Bankrate promise

-There are circumstances where it makes sense to stay on your parents’ auto insurance policy, but there are instances where it makes more sense to get your own policy – or where it’s required you get your own policy altogether.
+The answer is that it depends on the situation.
+While there are circumstances where it makes sense to stay on your parents’ auto insurance policy, there are other instances in which it makes more sense to get your own policy instead.
+And in some cases, it may be required that you get your own policy altogether.
 Knowing when it’s best to stay on with your parents versus going out on your own is essential to selecting the right coverage at this stage of your life.

 There are several scenarios where you can be on your parent’s auto insurance policy.
 This is ideal for many young drivers because you would have access to lower insurance rates than you would on your own policy.
 If you have wondered “Can I be on my parents car insurance if I move out” or if you are getting married, it’s important to know when you can remain on their policy and when you can’t.